jupyterhub/jupyterhub/docs/source/getting-started.md

 In their default configuration, the other services, the **Hub** and **Single-User Servers**, all communicate with each other on localhost only.

-**NOTE:** In its default configuration, JupyterHub runs without SSL encryption (HTTPS).
-You should not run JupyterHub without SSL encryption on a public network.
-See [Security documentation](#Security) for how to configure JupyterHub to use SSL.

 By default, starting JupyterHub will write two files to disk in the current working directory: